shinmoniee/ape-aws-ec2-assessment-1/incident-report.md

 ## Detection

-The issue was caught through manual checks — polling `/health` with `curl` and checking disk usage with `df -h` at intervals.
+The issue was caught through manual checks by polling `/health` with `curl` and checking disk usage with `df -h` at intervals.
 No automated alerting was configured for this drill.

-One notable finding: **EC2's built-in status checks did not detect this at all.** Those checks only verify that the instance is reachable and the OS is responsive — they have no visibility into disk usage.
+One notable finding: **EC2's built-in status checks did not detect this at all.** Those checks only verify that the instance is reachable and the OS is responsive that they have no visibility into disk usage.
 Even while the app was actively returning `503 unhealthy`, the EC2 console's status checks would most likely have continued showing the instance as healthy.
-This highlights a real gap between "the infrastructure is up" and "the application is actually functioning" — infrastructure-level checks and application-level health checks are not the same thing, and relying on only one can miss real problems.
+This highlights a real gap between "the infrastructure is up" and "the application is actually functioning" : infrastructure-level checks and application-level health checks are not the same thing, and relying on only one can miss real problems.

 ## Resolution